 Challenge number Detail of challenge 1 The average attainment of disadvantaged pupils in reading, writing and maths is lower than the average attainment of other pupils in our schools.
-This gap had been reduced to its lowest level in years prior to school closures, but has since increased again.
 2 Many pupils are well supported with home based learning tasks (e.g. reading at least four times per week), although some pupils receive much less support with learning beyond the school day.
 3 Some pupils have social and emotional needs that can impact on self-esteem, wellbeing, learning behaviour and behaviour more broadly.
 4 Some pupils experience instability and challenge in their living circumstances.